Ticket Management

 Segmentation control

-1. After creating a ticket, create a custom list and add to this list the users that will have access to this ticket.
+1. Create a custom list and add to this list the users that you want to have access to the specific ticket.

 Segmentation control for tickets

-By assigning ticket users to lists that are associated with activities from the agenda, you can set up which activities a type of ticket will be allowed to access.
+By assigning ticket users to the lists that are linked with activities from the agenda, you can set up which activities a type of ticket will be allowed to access.

-To link tickets to activities so you can restrict who can access it, you must first:
+To link tickets to activities so you can restrict who can access it, follow these steps:

-1. Create custom lists, following the steps listed here.
+1. Create custom lists, following the instructions given here.

-2. Attach the lists to the activities.
+2. Link the lists to the activities.
 You can learn how to do it by clicking here.

 Assigning ticket users to lists

 Done!
-Now only attendees who have purchased specific tickets will have access to certain activities.
+Now only attendees who have purchased tickets with linked lists will have access to certain activities.

 Triggers are used to assign tickets to just one list.
-If you'd like users to purchase tickets and have access to activities linked to multiple lists, read the section below.
+If you'd like users to purchase tickets and have access to activities linked to multiple lists, read this section.

 Triggers for multiple tickets

-You can use the trigger function even when an attendee is selecting multiple tickets.
-When users purchase multiple tickets that have a trigger assigned, by default, it assigns the users to the list specified by the active ticket.
+The trigger function can also be used when an attendee is purchasing multiple tickets that are linked to different lists.
+When attendees purchase multiple tickets that have a trigger assigned, by default, it assigns the users to the list specified by the active ticket.

-Additionally, this feature automatically adds users to all lists associated with the tickets they have purchased.
-This way, attendees who buy multiple tickets can access activities defined by each of those tickets.
+Additionally, this feature automatically adds users to all the lists associated with the different tickets they have purchased.
+This way, attendees who buy multiple tickets can access the different activities defined by each of those tickets.

 To enable this feature, tick the checkbox Also assign when extra ticket.
 When users purchase multiple tickets, the users' information will show up under the lists linked to each ticket in People > Lists.
 The users will also be able to access all activities linked to each list.